elliotfouts/elliotfouts/README.md

-### Down below you can find organized repositories for many projects I have worked on in the past
+### Down below you can find organized repositories for projects I have completed